jgoizueta/cartograss/README.md

 ## Usage

 You'll need a [CARTO engine](https://carto.com/engine/) account (that is, one with an authorized API KEY).
+The api key will actually needed to export data to CARTO or import from private CARTO datasets.

 This example fetches some data from your CARTO account, then processes it in GRASS and sends the results back to CARTO so they can be visualized in web maps.